IconicGIT/FinalPandemic/README.md

 ## Game controls

 The game controls used to play the game are:
-- Movement controls: Using the four arrows you are able to move up[↑], down[↓], left[→], and right[←].
-Also with the combination of two directions you can move in the diagonal formed by them.
+- Movement controls: Use the –W, A, S, D– keys to move in 8 directions
-- Attack controls: To attack the enemies you can use your gun pressing [S] to shoot.
+- Attack controls: To attack the enemies you can use your gun pressing –SPACE– to shoot.

 ## Additional comments